parent

 - Read the narrative sections carefully -- they contain the richest information.

-- Prepare questions for parent-teacher conferences based on the report card.
+- Prepare questions for parent-teacher conferences based on the assessment.

 - If anything is unclear, message the teacher for clarification.